Omni Directional Mobility

 which operate on a floor or ground usually employ wheels.

-This is the case for Omni Directional Mobility drive
+This is the case for Omni Directional Mobility drive.

-, Omni-drive vehicles for short, are considered
+The omni-directional mobility drive, Omni-drive vehicles for short, are considered

 but is in a class of its own.